 The best example of prayer in scriptures is obviously the Lord’s Prayer.
 We start with that!

 I created a copy of the Lord’s Prayer, and I also make a “How to Pray in Spanish” vocabulary page to help us know the common phrases that help form a prayer.
 This has helped us incorporate Spanish into our prayers.
 If we don’t know a word that we want to say, we substitute English and then look it up after the prayer!
-Check out this freebie in my Shop.
+Check out this freebie in the VIP Resource Library.

 Learning How to Pray in Spanish